KokTeng00/grammar_correction/README.md

-# Grammar Correction with T5 and Optuna
+# Grammar Correction with T5 and Optuna (In progress)

 This project uses the T5 (Text-to-Text Transfer Transformer) model from the Hugging Face Transformers library and Optuna for hyperparameter tuning to correct grammatical errors in English sentences.